 The Privatization of Nuclear War.
-What is More Dangerous?
-A Mini-Nuke or Covid-19?
+What Is More Dangerous?
+A Mini-Nuke or COVID-19?

 “You are the leader of your great nation.
 I wish you to be the leader of the world.
 Being the leader of the world means to be the leader of peace.”

 The Military Industrial Complex has made billions since the Russian invasion.
-Lockheed Martin, Raytheon, Northrop, BAE et al have seen their shares go fly high, amidst a slump in market values following the Russia invasion on February 24th. (for more details see Asian Times).
+Lockheed Martin, Raytheon, Northrop, BAE et al. have seen their shares go fly high, amidst a slump in market values following the Russia invasion on February 24th (for more details see Asia Times).

 Largest Military Budget in US History

-In the immediate wake of Russia’s invasion, the US Congress approved (on behalf of defense contractors, private mercenary companies, et al), “the largest-ever defense spending bill, while U.S. allies in Europe pledged to dramatically ramp up their defense spending to counter the Russian threat, measures that will bring lucrative new contracts to the arms industry” (The Hill, emphasis added).
+In the immediate wake of Russia’s invasion, the US Congress approved (on behalf of defense contractors, private mercenary companies, et al.), the “largest ever defense spending bill” in US history, “while U.S. allies in Europe pledged to dramatically ramp up their defense spending to counter the Russian threat, measures that will bring lucrative new contracts to the arms industry” (The Hill, emphasis added).

 Did the defense giants have foreknowledge of the Russian attack?